cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 ### Trade Offs

 Given that our proposal is an adaptation of a current design, we must think about what we gain in the context of what we lose.
 Some improvements our proposal is designed to provide are an increased flow rate and an increased ease of construction.
 The idea is that a straight structure will be much easier to build than the bent structure.
-Additionally, this structure will be larger, thus *allowign* for an increased flow rate.
+Additionally, this structure will be larger, thus allowing for an increased flow rate.

 On the other hand, one benefit of the previous structure was that the plate settlers ran parallel to the upper portion of the tube.
 This eliminated the little triangle of wasted space by the walls of the tank.
 With our straight-tank design, we are reintroducing those triangles of space.
 We must consider the cost of reintroducing this space.